cbuonocore-toasttab/toast-hack-preorder/README.md

 * npm install
 * node index.js

+Configurable to either send order email immediately, or start a server which is currently set to send pre-order emails every day at 8:00am each morning.

+## Running Tests
+* npm test

+See the test/ folder.

 ## Meeting Notes - 3/10/16
 1. Request for orders on a particular business date (returns all the orders that are associated with a particular day including pre-orders).